ADS-Frank/ExceptionHandling/ExceptionHandling.md

 ### <a name="e2"></a> Wrap Underlying Exceptions

-DO - Wrap underlying exceptions which may be thrown by the code.
-This will attach a business meaning to them and make the code more maintainable.
+DO - Wrap underlying exceptions which may be thrown by public methods in the code if doing so will attach a business meaning to them and make the code more maintainable.

 ```java
 /**